LePhil/ExcaliburPlayground/readme.md

 * maybe (MAYBE) a small minigame with direct input - it's more fun anyway :)
 * customers via LevelScene, not via door.
 Too far away!
 * Pagination on textoverlay, if content is too long.
-* Settings for Text in Textoverlay (Bold, etc.) from Config
 * various button positions via Config, don't want to calculate it in each scene again..
 * Cassa click: Player shouldn't stand on top of it, but beside the cassa.
 Makes it easier to click it as well!